Beacon Hospital’s Women’s Centre is located on the third floor of Suite 36 in the Mall (take the elevator by Beacon for Kids to the third floor).

 Ovarian Cyst Surgery – Hysteroscopic / Laparoscopic Method

-Ovarian cysts may be found during a pelvic exam.
+Ovarian cysts may be found during a pelvic exam at our women’s clinics.
 Depending on its size and whether its fluid filled, solid or mixed, your doctor may suggest they need to be operated on.
 The procedure to remove cysts will be suggested when they are large, non-functioning, causing pain to you or continually growing across a couple of menstrual cycles.
 This can be completed in the following two ways:

 - Laparoscopic Method- When surgeons perform laparoscopy, the physician inserts instruments such as probes, lasers or grasping instruments.
 Surgeons may try and correct a wide array of problems using this method, including adhesions which form around the fallopian tubes and ovaries, opening blocked tubes, removing ovarian cysts and also treating ectopic pregnancies.